caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 **Link:** [How do I program frames?](https://stackoverflow.com/questions/4295470/how-do-i-program-frames/4299985#4299985)

 **Question:** The question at hand involves a programmer encountering issues with the Roblox Game Engine.
-It seems the programmer wants to implement a particular mechanic but does not know what APIS to utilize.
+It seems the programmer wants to implement a particular game mechanic but does not know what APIS to utilize within their respective game engine.

 <div style="text-align: center;">